Every Look Bella Hadid Has Worn During New York Fashion Week Spring 2019

 Bella Hadid makes New York Fashion Week look easy.

-After a four week hiatus, the model is taking the fashion world by storm once again.
-Before her vacation the model told E!
-News that she only took two days off every month for a year.
+After a four week hiatus, the model has taken the fashion world by storm once again.
+Although the top model lifestyle seems glamorous, it took a lot of work for Gigi Hadid's younger sister to make it to the top, and she's not going to slip.
+Case in point: The model told E!
+News that before she took vacation, she only took two days off every month for a year.

 "Two days ago was my first of work and I...you know...I'm still getting back into it," the model told E!
 News correspondent Zanna Roberts Rassi at the Harper's Bazaar Icons Party.
 "It makes me smile and I still get excited about it, so I'm happy to be back."